lastingParadox/ff-site/archive-to-markdown/md/ff2/20-rough-resurrection.md

 **RPretribution** _(23-Sep-18 04:31 PM)_

 > Chonky, we should totally enslave this guy.
-Iris doesn’t seem to like him.
+Iris doesn't seem to like him.

 **Deyner** _(23-Sep-18 04:32 PM)_